Learning from Shader Program Traces: Compiler and Preprocessing

 \section{Compiler and Preprocessing}

 This section introduces a compiler that can collect traces from shader programs.
 It translates shader programs from a domain specific language to TensorFlow code that logs the trace (\sect{sec:trace}).
 To stay within the hardware memory budget, the compiler also restricts the trace length to an arbitrary size cap (\sect{sec:loops}).
-We will breifly summarize the training process as we introduce applications in \sect{sec:eval}.
-More training details can be found in \appx{sec:network}.
+Collected program traces are further preprocessed before learning (\sect{sec:preprocessing}). \sect{sec:network} describes the learning process in detail.